 6. Saenai Heroine no Sodatekata (Saekano)

-This is one of the newest anime series of the HRM genre.
+This is one of the newest anime series in the HRM genre.
 Even though it's just a few episodes in so far, I'm already struck by the brilliance of this show.
-So much that I’ve included it on this list – and in the Top 6 nonetheless!
+So much that I’ve included it on this list—and at number six nonetheless!

 Saenai Heroine no Sodatekata shimmers with respect to its plot and comical nature.
 Yes, it’s a standard HRM show, but that’s what actually makes it interesting.
-I was hooked from the first episode and still am, with every episode so far being excellent.
-For a fresh HRM anime show, I must say this has a gigantic potential!
+I was hooked from the first episode and still am.
+Every episode so far has been excellent.
+For a fresh HRM anime show, I must say this has gigantic potential!

 Saenai Heroine no Sodatekata - Trailer

 Nisekoi is HRM done right.
 Yes, done right!
-It has all the essentials and it even thrives while using all the usual clichés you'll see from HRM.
-This is because it manages to carry out all of this in a way that's incredibly effective, so much that you stop seeing it as just ordinary or like all the others.
+It has all the essentials and it even thrives while using all the usual clichés you'll see from the genre.
+This is because it manages to carry itself in a way that's incredibly effective, so much so that you stop seeing it as just another HRM series.
 Proper execution and making the most out of the classic tropes are key here, and Nisekoi has succeeded in both.

 Nisekoi - Trailer